Rafid00/EDSC_Depth/README.md

-# Encoder-Decoder Model With Skip Connection_Depth
-Monocular Depth Estimation for Autonomous Vehicles Using An Encoder-Decoder Model With Skip Connection

 # Monocular Depth Estimation for Autonomous Vehicles Using an Encoder-Decoder Model With Skip Connection

 This project implements a monocular depth estimation system for autonomous vehicles using an encoder-decoder deep learning model with skip connections.
 The model is designed to predict depth maps from single RGB images, leveraging the Virtual KITTI dataset for training and evaluation.

 ## Features